 On the broadcast front, Jeffrey's recent projects have included television guest appearances on CTV Kitchener, where he debated current events and was declared winner by a judging panel; writing entertainment commercials airing on CHUM Television; and starring in a nationally-aired promotional spot taped at Rogers TV London.
 Thanks to professional play-by-play skills, Jeffrey possesses London’s most recognized voice of local baseball.
 His local radio and television experience includes work with almost every London-based AM newsroom, and extensive sports broadcasting with Rogers TV.
 In 2011, Jeffrey proved his versatility once again as he produced, wrote and hosted, Forest City Fairways, a popular weekly golf show on Rogers TV London.

-When he’s not writing a column or broadcasting a story, Jeffrey teaches as a Professor in the highly-regarded Corporate Communication and Public Relations post-graduate program at London’s Fanshawe College.
-He’s also a writing instructor with Continuing Studies at the University of Western Ontario.
+When he’s not writing a column or broadcasting a story, Jeffrey enjoys teaching journalism and media relations students.
+From 1999-2013 he was a much-respected Professor in the highly-regarded Corporate Communication and Public Relations post-graduate program at London’s Fanshawe College.
+He’s also a writing instructor with Continuing Studies at Western University, and Continuing Education at Fanshawe.
 Jeffrey is a much sought-after public speaker, too.
 Visit, Diamond Dream, for more information.
 An involved member of his community, Jeffrey’s volunteer experience includes time donated to Big Brothers Big Sisters of London & Area, Heart and Stroke Foundation of Ontario, The Lung Association, Thames Valley Children’s Centre and various church groups.
 An all-around athlete, despite the fact he has bravely and successfully battled life-long physical challenges, Jeffrey is a retired semi-professional pitcher and coach with the London Majors of the Intercounty Baseball League.
 An avid golfer and low-handicapper, Jeffrey recorded his first hole-in-one at Echo Valley Golf Club near London in 2004.
 In 2005, he set a course record of 62 (-8) at Caradoc Sands Golf Course in Strathroy.

 Jeffrey and his wife, Elizabeth, reside in London where they both enjoy athletics, the arts, home improvement, landscaping and gardening, cooking, fine wines - and spoiling their nieces and nephews.